-5.3 Soil Gas Inlet Sizing
+5.3 Soil Gas-Inlet Sizing, Distribution and Aggregates

-The inlet configuration for soil gas transfer to exhaust vent piping shall comply with all requirements in this Section 5.3, as applicable to the chosen gas permeable layer aggregate.
+The soil gas inlet configuration for soil gas transfer to exhaust vent piping shall comply with all requirements in this Section 5.3, as applicable to the chosen gas permeable layer aggregate.

-5.3.1 Option 1-Gravel
+5.3.1 Option 1-Aggregate (Gravel)

-Where the gas permeable layer is to be $\geq$ 3/4-inch (2 cm) with less than 5% fines, as specified in ASTM C33 for gravel sizes 5, 56, 57 or 6, inlet configurations shall comply with designs specified in a), b) or c) of this Section 5.3.1.
+Where the gas permeable layer is to be a 4-inch thick layer of nominally $\ge$ 3/4-inch (2 cm) with less than 5% fines, as specified in ASTM C33 for gravel sizes 5, 56, 57 or 6, soil gas inlet configurations shall comply with designs specified in a), b) or c) of this Section 5.3.1.
 Notes a) Perforated Pipe Option